Sione Po'uha: Regular season

+Playoffs

 Coaching career

 Po'uha began his coaching career at the University of Utah as a student-assistant coach in 2015 and 2016, followed by being the director of football player development in 2017.
 In 2018, he became the defensive tackles coach at the United States Naval Academy.

 After one season at Navy, he returned to Utah as the defensive line coach for 2019.
 In early 2022 following the 2022 Rose Bowl Po'uha announced on he would be retiring from coaching.
 For the 2023 season Po'uha chose to return to coaching after being hired at Brigham Young University (BYU).

 Personal

 Pouha was born to Sonasi and Susana Pouha.
 He married his college sweetheart, Keiti Kaufusi Pouha, while he was still attending the University of Utah.
-The couple have four children, two sons, Viliami and Sonasi; and two daughters, Leilani and Kesaia.
+The couple have four children, two sons and two daughters.
 Pouha's parents were immigrants from Tonga.

 Pouha majored in behavior science and health.

 Pouha created a beverage business named Bula.
 Pouha has described the beverage as a "relaxation drink" that is a combination of kava and valerian root.
 The drink is currently sold online and in stores in northern California.
 For a time Po'uha served as bishop of the Bountiful 6th Ward, a Tongan-language ward in Utah.
 He has also served as a seminary and institute teacher in the LDS Church.